Current Trends in Homiletics: Conversations in Theory and Practice

 Mason Lee, Abilene Christian University, Convener

 - Lucas Lynn Christensen, University of Notre Dame, “Phantastic Preaching: Methodological Considerations on Ekphrastic Homiletic and the Exegesis of Liturgical Space through the Lens of Rhetorical Vision”

 - David Latimore, Princeton Theological Seminary, “The Neoliberal Homiletic”

-- Tim Sensing, Abilene Christian University, “Being There Even When You Are Not: Presence in Distance Preaching”
+- Tim Sensing, Abilene Christian University Graduate School of Theology, “Being There Even When You Are Not: Presence in Distance Preaching”